Jean-Philippe-Brien/Hodor/README.md

 3-Modify PlayerData to PlayerMovementData and make a mother abstract class call PlayerMovementData
 &emsp;Add abstract method call GetDirection
 &emsp;Advantage: can be used by player and a future ia
+4-Use mixer
+5-Use assembly
+6-Create manager for UI